Initial Consultation

-When your marriage or relationship feels stuck in painful patterns, you’re not alone.
-At Peterson Family Therapy in Salt Lake City, we specialize in Emotionally Focused Therapy (EFT)—the most research-backed couples therapy approach available today.
+When your relationship is in crisis, it can feel hopeless.
+The good news?
+The right couples therapy approach can be life-changing.
+At Peterson Family Therapy in Salt Lake City, we specialize in Emotionally Focused Therapy (EFT) – the most effective, research-backed approach to healing relationships and rebuilding connection.

 “My wife and I have been using Ed for the last four years, both separately and jointly.
 Ed has helped us through all sorts of seasons of life as well as a good mental health check up on a frequent basis.”